probot/octokit-plugin-config/README.md

       <th><code>defaults</code></th>
       <td>String</td>
       <td>
         Default options that are returned if the configuration file does not exist, or merged with the contents if it does exist.
+Defaults are merged using shallowly using <code>Object.assign</code>.
+For custom merge strategies, you can set <code>defaults</code> to a function, see <a href="#custom-configuration-merging">Merging configuration</a> below for more information.
 Defaults to <code>{}</code>
       </td>
     </tr>
     <tr>